-When your site gets over 20,000 unique visitors and/or makes over a few thousand a month in revenue.
-I would recommend switching to WP Engine when you can justify the higher fees.
+However, here’s a rule of thumb: Switch when your site gets more than 20,000 unique visitors and/or makes over a few thousand dollars a month in revenue.
+In other words, switch to WP Engine when you can justify the higher fees.

-If you are just starting out, Bluehost is the perfect WordPress blogging platform.
-Though as you progress and make more money you should eventually move on to WP Engine.
-For the more advanced high volume blogger who hosts multiple websites, Linode is the best option.
+If you’re just starting out, Bluehost is the perfect WordPress blogging platform.
+However, as you progress and make more money, you should eventually move on to WP Engine.
+For the more advanced, high-volume blogger who hosts multiple websites, Linode is the best option.